Explore with Elementary Samplings

 )

 The hook keyword is used to save or display results generated during the execution of a workflow.
-The generic way to use it is to write either hook(workDirectory / "path/of/a/file.csv") to save the results in a CSV file, or hook display to display the results in the standard output.
+The generic way to use it is to write either hook(workDirectory / "path/of/a/file") to save the results in a file, or hook display to display the results in the standard output.
 See this page for more details about this hook.